uwubackup/Tunezip/README.md

 ***
 - Tunezip is a discord.py bot I am developing

-- It is basically recycled and better code from my old bot xD
+- It is basically recycled and better code from my old bot xD, shh no one can know

 - Invite: Coming soon :D